-For pavements less than 1000 square yards (836 m2) and for irregular or narrow surfaces, submit a curing plan to the Project Manager for approval including equipment proposed for use.
+For pavements less than 1000 square yards (836 m2) and for irregular or narrow surfaces, submit a curing plan for approval including equipment proposed for use.

 Do not apply curing compound to the inside faces of joints to be sealed.